demis27/microservices-kickoff/README.md

 }
 ```

-When we update a person, we send a kafka message and the comicbook service received this message to update all documents that reference this person.
+A person may be a element of a comicbook document.
+When we update a person, we send a kafka message to the comicbook service.
+This message is use to update all documents that reference this person.

 ## Workshop steps